divvungiellatekno/giellalt.uit.no/infra/RestartingNginx.md

 If you after (re)starting nginx do not see:
-* on gtlab when opening [testing.oahpa.no](http://testing.oahpa.no), the nginx test page
-* or on gtoahpa when opening [oahpa.no](http://oahpa.no), the Oahpa.no page itself,
+* on gtoahpa when opening [oahpa.no](http://oahpa.no), the Oahpa.no page itself,

-the try restarting iptables as well:
+the try restarting iptables as well (for old servers, Fedora/CentOS only):

 ```